 Dating back to the Anglo-Saxon period (at least 1035), after common boys attained the age of reason, they were bound into tithing groups of ten men responsible for monitoring and reporting each other’s crimes — a kind of medieval substitute for a police force that made the members mutually accountable for each the actions of each other’s households.6 By the fourteenth and fifteenth centuries, the frankpledge system began to decline but the ideas about the age when maturity began may have lingered on.

 Likewise, apprenticeships began by as young as eleven for orphans and, by London ordinance, no earlier than thirteen in the fourteenth century.
 In the fifteenth century, girls were old enough to consent to marriage at twelve and boys at fourteen.
-However, the age people entered apprenticeship would creep up to sixteen in the fifteenth century.7
+In the fifteenth century, however, the age people entered apprenticeships did creep up to sixteen.7

-Still, the ten-year-old Edward IV, as the young earl of March, led 10,000 men to march on London in 1452; admittedly, his leadership might have just been nominal and symbolic — and at thirteen led his father’s household troops (with his father).8 However, three centuries earlier, in 1147, the fourteen-year-old Henry II hired his own mercenaries and embarked on an unsuccessful invasion of England — a plan he hatched without his mother’s knowledge or approval — during which he ran out of money to pay his soldiers.
+The ten-year-old Edward IV, as the young earl of March, led 10,000 men to march on London in 1452.
+Admittedly, his leadership might have just been nominal and symbolic.
+At thirteen, Edward led his father’s household troops (with his father).8 However, three centuries earlier, in 1147, the fourteen-year-old Henry II hired his own mercenaries and embarked on an unsuccessful invasion of England — a plan he hatched without his mother’s knowledge or approval — during which he ran out of money to pay his soldiers.

 All of this is to say that it wouldn’t be unreasonable for Richard to believe that Edward V – quite independently of the Woodvilles — could be a threat to him all on his own.
 And, George RR Martin’s possible attempts to image Edward V from Richard Duke of Gloucester’s perspective, could have eventually led to a grim counterfactual version of the prince, which may have resulted in some parts of Joffrey.